This annuity calculator computes the present value of a series of equal...show more instructions

 And yes, you should choose to receive money right now – but for more reasons than “I just couldn't wait.”

-It’s important to remember that $10,000 today is worth more than $10,000 received over the course of time.
+That's because $10,000 today is worth more than $10,000 received over the course of time.
 In other words, the purchasing power of your money decreases in the future.

 The Present Value of Annuity Calculator applies a time value of money formula used for measuring the current value of a stream of equal payments at the end of future periods.
 This is also called discounting.